Memberships aren't new. Gyms have run them forever. But entertainment venues are different.

 Rex includes built-in membership tools so you don't need to duct-tape a third-party subscription service onto your booking system.

-- Recurring billing — automatic monthly or annual charges, no manual invoicing
+- Recurring billing — automatic monthly or annual charges via Stripe integration, no manual invoicing

 - Member perks configuration — set discounts, included activities, priority access, and guest passes per tier